We all played with them.

 The discs and storage jar are child-safe and designed from durable plastic that is BPA-free, lead-free, metal-free, and phthalate-free.
 The building toys for kids comply with ASTM and US CPSIA safety regulations.

 The Klutz Lego Chain Reactions Science & Building Kit is a STEM toy that inspires kids to build moving machines.
-The playset features instructions to build 10 modules and is recommended for kids ages eight years and older.
+The playset features step-by-step instructions to build 10 modules and is recommended for kids ages eight years and older.

 7. Best Construction Set: IQ Builder Stem Learning Toys